Weimaraner Grooming Guide

 Brushing & Coat Care

 At 55-90 lbs with a life expectancy of 10-13 yrs, the Weimaraner represents a significant commitment that rewards prepared owners with years of devoted companionship.
-Weimaraners with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Weimaraner, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Weimaraners have particular requirements based on their large size, light shedding level, and genetic predispositions to bloat and hip dysplasia.
+Practical Weimaraners care is shaped by three things: large size, light shedding, and a known predisposition to bloat and hip dysplasia.

 Nail Care